 Field Description

-ID System-wide unique object number.
+ID System-wide unique object number

-TAG The comment tag is a headline of the comment block.
+TAG The comment tag is a headline of the comment

+block.
 It is an optional field.

-COMMENT The comment on the specified object.
+COMMENT The comment on the specified object

-COMMENTTYPE Type of comment, text or URL.
+COMMENTTYPE Type of comment, text or URL

-CREATOR Name of the user who created this pool.
+CREATOR Name of the user who created this pool

-CREATE_TIME The creation time.
+CREATE_TIME The creation time

-CHANGER Name of the last user who modified this pool.
+CHANGER Name of the last user who modified this pool

-CHANGE_TIME Time of the last modification.

-PRIVS Abbreviation for the privileges for this object

-held by the requesting user.

 Continued on next page

-show comment
+User Commands show comment